Burwell Bassett Sr.: Death and legacy

 Following his death, his son Burwell Bassett Jr. won election to the Virginia Senate seat his father had held for so long.
 In 1844, one of his descendants sold the Eltham plantation and 60 enslaved people at auction, as he had moved his residence to Clover Lea plantation.

-The plantation house burned in 1876, but state of Virginia erected a historical marker remembering this patriot Burwell Bassett and the Eltham manor house.
+The plantation house burned in 1876, but the state of Virginia erected a historical marker remembering this patriot Burwell Bassett and the Eltham manor house.